usatie/csc746_high_performance_computing/README.md

 // ADD YOUR CODE HERE

-Your code will perform receiving of data using MPI\_Recv(), where inbound data is coming _fromRank_ and is destined for _toRank_.
-The that that arrives will be of size _expectedWidth_ by _expectedHeight_ values.
+Your code will perform the receiving of data using MPI\_Recv(), where inbound data is coming _fromRank_ and is destined for _toRank_.
+The data that arrives will be of size _expectedWidth_ by _expectedHeight_ values.
 This incoming data is to be placed into the subregion of _dstBuf_ that has an origin at _dstOffsetColumn, dstOffsetRow_, and that is _expectedWidth, expectedHeight_ in size.